 Understanding Wells Fargo's Unusual Options Activity

-Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $43.19.
+On Tuesday, shares of Wells Fargo (NYSE:WFC) saw unusual options activity.
+After the option alert, the stock price moved down to $45.44.

 - Option Type: SWEEP